Urdu voice-over agency

-Check out our FAQs for more information and costs.
-To check the availability of our Urdu voice-artists and to confirm costs, please contact us today using the quick Quote form opposite.
-Or you can email email@example.com or call on +44(0)118 958 4934.
+To check the availability of our Urdu voice-artists and to confirm costs, please contact us using the Quick Quote form below, and we’ll respond within the hour.
+Or you can email email@example.com or call us on +44(0)118 958 4934.

 A short history of the Urdu language

 Modern Standard Urdu is the standardised version of Hindustani used in Pakistan – Modern Standard Hindi is the standardised version of the Hindustani language used in India.
 Urdu and Hindi were created when Pakistan and India became separate nations, but the spoken versions of the two languages are essentially Hindustani and remain almost indistinguishable.